 West Australian kids and families deserve palliative care choices

-Palliative Care WA joined with Palliative Care Australia to release a media statement regarding a proposed children’s hospice in Swanbourne – 1 July 2022.
+Palliative Care WA joined with Palliative Care Australia to issue a media statement regarding the need for the proposed children’s hospice in Swanbourne, WA.

 Palliative care advocates are hopeful that West Australian families will still be able to access out of home respite care in the future, despite concerns expressed this week by the City of Nedlands.